6 Surprising Causes of Bad Breath

 She says that the two most common symptoms of a foreign object in the nose are unilateral nasal drainage on the side containing the object and foul breath odor.

-“Occasionally a child may have a blood nose or a whistling sound while breathing,” she adds.
+“Occasionally a child may have a bloody nose or a whistling sound while breathing,” she adds.
 “If you notice a young child with unexplained bad breath or one-sided nasal drainage, have them evaluated by their physician for a possible foreign body.”

 How to Combat Bad Breath